starnight/STM32F4/UART/Readme.md

-This is a simple Timer example for STM32F407, especially for STM32F4-Discovery.
+This is a simple USART example for STM32F407, especially for STM32F4-Discovery.
 It will flash the LEDs and turn the LEDs on / off periodically in order with the Timer.
 It will also print Hello world string through USART6.